ilan-anodot/anodotcost_api_docs_slate/source/includes/_Tab2.md

-# Alerts
+# Cost & Usage

-This section lists Alert configuration and Alert trigger APIs
+This section lists CUE, Recommendations, commitments, Kubernetes and more